 In extreme forms, concern with lǐ, "etiquette," could become (1) priggish and rigid and/or (2) detached from reality.
 (For a sadly amusing sample from the Confucian canon itself, click here.
 Caution: If read aloud in class, this text tends to produce unrestrained giggling.)

-Other critics have seen the main drawback in Confucius' vision as the total impracticality of it.
-It is simply not credible, they have maintained (through the ages), that a population of real humans, filled as we know them to be with raw greed and inclined to violence, would be willing to follow a leader, moral or not, who did not routinely crack heads.
+Other critics, from his own time on, have seen the main drawback in Confucius' vision as the total impracticality of it.
+It is simply not credible, they have maintained (through the ages), that a population of real humans, filled (as we know them to be) with raw greed and often inclined to violence, would be willing to follow a leader, moral or not, who did not routinely crack heads.
 This is the criticism attributed to ancient schools of “legalism,” and as a practical matter is was incorporated into state Confucianism as soon as there came to be such a thing as state Confucianism.

-The "Sacred" Texts of Confucianism are a relatively closed canon of writings, with a small amount of variation over the centuries as one or another item has been considered more or less central.
+The Confucian Cannon, that is the "sacred" texts of Confucianism, are a relatively closed canon of writings, although there has been a small amount of variation over the centuries as one or another item has been considered more or less central.
 A brief annotated inventory the canon is available on this web site (link).

 Return to top.